rmoralp/maons/react/components/README.md

 Maons React Components is a simple, modular and accessible component library that gives you the building blocks you need to build your React+Tailwind applications.

+You can have a look to storybook playground [here](https://main--63cea501d66c7f57c939718b.chromatic.com/).
 ## Usage

 ### Install the package